 Science Party Providers

 So, for a birthday party with a difference, think of organizing a science party!
 There are several party providers who are able to take care of this for you and cover all the elements that you need.
-One of these can be found on the Mad Science website, other providers to consider are go-go bambini and Whizzkidz.
+One of these can be found on the Mad Science website, another provider to consider is Whizzkidz.
 Most science party providers will bring a labs-worth of fun equipment and experiments to a venue of your choice.
 A “scientist” will then conduct experiments with themes which range all the way from air experiments, bubble, water and dinosaur experiments.
 Usually a science filled goodie bag is provided so that kids can continue the experience at home on their own.